kfoysalhaque/MU-MIMO-Beamforming-Feedback-Extraction-IEEE802.11ac/README.md

 <br />

-#### It is to mention that, both skip_byte_per_capture and skip_byte_per_BFI varies depending on the antenna and spatial stream configuration and capturing software version and OS.
-Thus it is better to check the at least one file from each configuration before parsing.
+#### It is to mention that, both skip_byte_per_capture and skip_byte_per_BFI vary depending on the antenna and spatial stream configuration and capturing software version and OS.
+Thus it is better to check at least one file from each configuration before parsing.

 <br />

-For our antenna and spatial stream configuration of each of the STAs and AP, we get 2 phi and 2 psi angle in each subcarrier for each of the STAs.
+For our antenna and spatial stream configuration of each of the STAs and AP, we get 2 phi and 2 psi angles in each subcarrier for each of the STAs.
 The number of phi and psi angles will be different depending on the defined standard which you can find
 [here](https://standards.ieee.org/ieee/802.11ac/4473/)

 <br />
 <br />

-After we change the *skip_byte_per_capture and skip_byte_per_BFI* field according to our config we can extract the BFI by executing 'Extract_BFI.m'.
-The script will extract the beamforming angles, exclusive beamforming report, time vector and vtilde matrices for each of the captured BFI packets of all the STAs of the considered MU-MIMO system.
+After we change the *skip_byte_per_capture and skip_byte_per_BFI* fields according to our config we can extract the BFI by executing 'Extract_BFI.m'.
+The script will extract the beamforming angles, exclusive beamforming report, time vector, and vtilde matrices for each of the captured BFI packets of all the STAs of the considered MU-MIMO system.

-#### For example: For STA_25 (last two dgits of the mac is 25), beamforming angles, exclusive beamforming report, time vector and vtilde matrices are extracted and saved in beamf_angles, exclusive_beamf_report, time_vector, and vtilde_matrices respectively within the directory '25' as shown below:
+#### For example: For STA_25 (last two digits of the mac is 25), beamforming angles, exclusive beamforming report, time vector, and vtilde matrices are extracted and saved in beamf_angles, exclusive_beamf_report, time_vector, and vtilde_matrices respectively within the directory '25' as shown below:

 <img src="directory.png"
      alt="Markdown Monster icon" width="350" height="600"